 - know what safety equipment is on board, where it is stored and how it works.

 You also need to carry an emergency position indicating radio beacon, or EPIRB, if you’re more than two nautical miles off the coast.

 What are the rules and regulations?

-In Victoria, the rules are similar.
-A restricted marine licence is available for those aged between 12 and 16.
-From age 16, jetski drivers require a marine licence with a PWC endorsement, which requires an additional test.
+The rules were recently changed in Victoria.
+People aged between 12 and 16 are no longer able to get a restricted marine licence and ride a jet ski.
+From age 16, jet ski drivers require a marine licence with a PWC endorsement, which requires an additional test.